Adam Duvall Player Props: Red Sox vs. Orioles

 - Duvall hit .213 with 16 doubles, a triple, 12 home runs and 21 walks.

-- In 30.2% of his games a year ago (26 of 86), Duvall plated a run.
-In nine of those games (10.5%) he recorded more than one RBI, and he had three or more in one contest.
+- Duvall drove in a run in 30.2% of his games last season (26 of 86), with more than one RBI in nine of those contests (10.5%).
+He had three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.